 Since 2016, the programme team have been working on possible options for this site.
 The preferred solution is a part redevelopment of the current site coupled with a part new build.
 The proposal needs to be appraised through our various Trust Boards which make up our governance structure and also requires planning permission.
-Currently, we anticipate that should the application be successful, we would be able to begin construction work in spring 2020.
+Currently, we anticipate that should the application be successful, we would be able to begin construction work in 2020.

 Phase 3: East Surrey Mental Health hospital redevelopment plans